symfony/symfony-docs/cookbook/validation/severity.rst

     The ``getConstraint()`` method in the ``ConstraintViolation`` class was introduced in Symfony 2.6.

-When validating the ``User`` object failed, you can retrieve the constraint that caused a particular failure using the :method:`Symfony\\Component\\Validator\\ConstraintViolation::getConstraint` method.
+When validation of the ``User`` object fails, you can retrieve the constraint that caused a particular failure using the :method:`Symfony\\Component\\Validator\\ConstraintViolation::getConstraint` method.
 Each constraint exposes the attached payload as a public property::